The Eclipse: A Memoir of Suicide

 The Eclipse: A Memoir of Suicide (ISBN 0-9751075-1-8) is Antonella Gambotto-Burke's first memoir and fourth book.
-The narrative concerns her brother's suicide and the death of her ex-fiancé, Chicago-born GQ editor Michael VerMeulen.
-Featured on the cover of The Weekend Australians review section on 20 March 2004, The Eclipse has been published in four languages and was released as Premium Content through the Lifestyle PodNetwork in 2008.
+The narrative details her response to the death of her ex-fiancé, the notorious American-born British GQ editor Michael VerMeulen, and to her younger brother Gianluca's 2001 suicide, and led to Gambotto-Burke being featured on the cover of The Weekend Australian review section.